just-buildsystem/justbuild/share/man/just-profile.5.md

   - For the key *`"time"`* for non-cached actions the build time in seconds.

+  - For the key *`"exit code"`* the exit code of the action, if not 0.

   - For the key *`"artifacts"`* an object with keys the output paths and values the hashes of the corresponding artifacts as hex-encoded strings.